Computer glasses: Protect your eyes while you work

 Modern digital devices such as smartphones, televisions, computer monitors, e-readers and tablets emit blue light.
 Even energy saving LED bulbs emit blue light.

-Why can blue light make our eyes feel tired and uncomfortable?
+Why can it make our eyes feel tired and uncomfortable?

 At night, overexposure to blue light can affect the body’s circadian rhythm, leading to sleeplessness and fatigue.